khalid-naami/khalid-naami.github.io/blog/2026-04-24-options-vomma-convexity-of-vega.md

 slug: options-vomma-convexity-of-vega
 ---

-# Options Vomma: Understanding the Vol of Vol and Vega Convexity
+# Options Vomma: Understanding Vega Convexity

 In the "Greeks" dashboard, Vega is the primary indicator of how an option's price reacts to changes in Implied Volatility (IV).
 However, much like Delta has Gamma (its rate of change), Vega has **Vomma**.
 To truly master volatility trading, one must understand the convexity of Vega—otherwise known as Vomma.